dynamsoft-docs/document-viewer-docs/api/class/formmanager.md

 **Remark**

 - The returned object is a serializable snapshot and does not expose a mutable reference to the internal field entity.
+- If the field does not exist, `undefined` is returned and a warning is reported.

 **Warning**